rubyonjets/jets-docs/_docs/docker/stages.md

 order: 2
 ---

 Jets uses a multi-stage Docker build process.
 This keeps the final image size small for deployment.
-You also have the ability to "inject" code right into the Dockerfile at various stages.
+You also have the ability to "inject" code right into the Dockerfile at various stage hook points.

-Here's a simplified example Dockerfile with multi-stages to help explain.
+Here's a simplified example Dockerfile with multiple stages to help explain.
 There's a `FROM base as build` stage and a `FROM base as deployment` stage.

 {% include docker/Dockerfile.md %}